aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Once the destination points are created, the script will consider (or not) them randomly when the groups are moving.
 - There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to.

-**Moving:**
-- From destination to the next one, only one waypoint per group will be created automatically, so each group moving will head straight on.
+**Destination / Waypoints:**
+- Manually define which marks will be used as waypoints.
-- There are 3 types of group movement: groups that go randomly and only to their faction's destinations; groups that go randomly and only to destinations shared with other factions; and groups that go randomly to any configured destination, ignoring rules.
+- There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to.
-- By default, groups will move forever from spawn to waypoints and, from there, to the next one, randomly waiting (you set the timeframe) to heading toward.

-**Groups:**
+- Once the destinations are created, the script will take care of taking (or not) the groups there, randomly.

+**Group Members:**
-- Manually set the number of soldiers and vehicles per faction group type.
+- Manually set the number of soldiers, who they are, who belongs in each squad, even vehicles.
-- There are 3 infantry and 3 vehicle templates for you to customize: light squad; normal squad; heavy squad; light vehicle; normal vehicle; and heavy vehicle.
+- There are 3 infantry and 3 vehicle templates to customize: light squad; regular squad; heavy squad; light vehicle; regular vehicle; and heavy vehicle.

 **Strategy:**
-- Manually define how many groups, what type of groups, and how the random moves of each group in the faction will be.
+- Manually define how many groups, what type of groups, if they will spawn chill or already aware, running etc.
+- It does important you as editor set the movements through the field each group can consider randomly.

 ## Ideas and fix?
 https://forums.bohemia.net/forums/topic/237504-release-controlled-spawn-and-waypoints-randomizr/

-Cheers, thy.

 ## Changelog